Truvada Lawsuit Facts

 Gilead’s ‘Bald-Faced Greed and Disregard for Patient Safety’

-Before the class action, AHF had already sued Gilead in April 2016.
+Before the class action, AHF had sued Gilead in April 2016.
 The foundation accused the company of manipulating the patent system by withholding TAF from patients.

 In June 2016, AIDS Health Foundation drew attention to the TDF scandal by running ads with the headline: “Gilead Scandal: Gay men, we don’t care about your kidneys and bones, only the money.”